Initiatives

 Performance Targets Include

-• Launch a comprehensive plan for campus-wide Institutional Research and recruit a new leader for IR by Summer 2025
+• Launch a comprehensive plan for campus-wide Institutional Research and recruit a new leader for IR by Fall 2025

-• Establish and maintain a dashboard for assessing strategic plan progress by Fall 2025
+• Establish and maintain a prototype dashboard for assessing strategic plan progress by Spring 2026

 Goals Supported